 An area that students struggle with is finding accurate sources for their research.
 If you just do a random Google search for keywords, the results will be hit and miss.
 Colleges and libraries provide students with access to databases such as ProQuest and JSTOR.
 Learn how to use the databases.
 Your college or library will have LibGuides available to show you how to use those resources.
 Your librarian and writing center are additional resources.

 Primary and Secondary Sources

-Your paper should be based on primary research not secondary sources.
-You may use secondary sources such as reference works but the bulk of your research must be primary.
+Your paper should be based on primary research and not secondary sources.
+You may use secondary sources, such as reference works, but the bulk of your research must be primary.

 Many times, students are confused about primary and secondary sources, but it really is easy.

-- Journal articles based on author’s original research
+- Journal articles based on the author’s original research

 Injustice of Racism in Maya Angelou’s I Know Why the Caged Bird Sings, an article analyzing her autobiography, is a secondary source.